-Would you consider an employee who is out on leave due to a health risk a furlough employee?
-(NEW)
+Would you consider an employee who is out on leave due to a health risk a furloughed employee?

 This employee would be considered a voluntary layoff employee as the employee made the decision to go on leave based on a concern for their health and the health of others.
 This employee can still apply for unemployment through the state's department of labor.
+It is recommended that the employee complete a voluntary lay off form.
+The template for this can be found on the COVID-19 Resources Center.